 Investments in Mortgage Revenue Bonds.
 The fair values of the Company's investments in mortgage revenue bonds have each been based on a discounted cash flow or yield to maturity analysis.
 The Company uses this same valuation methodology to estimate the fair value adjustment for its mortgage bond purchase commitments.
 There is no active trading market for the mortgage revenue bonds and price quotes for the mortgage revenue bonds are not available.
 If available, the General Partner may also consider price quotes on similar mortgage revenue bonds or other information from external sources, such as pricing services.
 The estimates of the fair values of these mortgage revenue bonds, whether estimated by the Company or based on external sources, are based largely on unobservable inputs the General Partner believes would be used by market participants.
 Additionally, the calculation methodology used by the external sources and the Company encompasses the use of judgment in its application.
-To validate changes in the fair value of the Company's investments in mortgage revenue bonds between reporting periods, the General Partner looks at the key inputs such as changes in the current market yields on similar bonds as well as changes in the operating performance of the underlying property serving as collateral for each bond.
+To validate changes in the fair value of the Company's investments in mortgage revenue bonds between reporting periods, the General Partner looks at the key inputs such as changes in the operating performance of the underlying property serving as collateral for each bond.
 The General Partner validates that the changes in the estimated fair value of the mortgage revenue bonds move with the changes in these monitored factors.
-Given these facts the fair value measurement of the Company's investment in mortgage revenue bonds is categorized as a Level 3 input.
+Given these facts the fair value adjustment of the Company's investment in mortgage revenue bonds is categorized as a Level 3 input.
 There is also an approximately \$884,000 estimated fair market value adjustment related to forward bond purchase commitments that are categorized as a Level 3 input which were recorded in other comprehensive loss during the three and six months ended June 30, 2015.
 The fair value of the bond purchase commitment is determined in the same manner as the mortgage revenue bonds.

 Investments in Public Housing Capital Fund Trust Certificates.
 The fair value of the Company's investment in Public Housing Capital Fund Trust Certificates has been based on a yield to maturity analysis performed by the General Partner.
 There is no active trading market for the trusts' certificates owned by the Company, but the General Partner will look at estimated values as determined by pricing services when available.
 The estimates of the fair values of these trusts' certificates begin with the current market yield rate for a "AAA" rated tax-free municipal bond for a term consistent with the weighted-average life of each of the Public Housing Capital Fund trusts, adjusted largely for unobservable inputs the General Partner believes would be used by market participants.
-Additionally, the calculation methodology used by external pricing services and the Company encompasses the use of judgment in its application.
-The Company validates that the changes in the estimated fair value of Public Housing Capital Fund Trust Certificates in the changes in the market yield rates of investment grade rated mortgage revenue municipal bonds with terms of similar length.
+Additionally, the calculation methodology used by external pricing services and the Company validates that the changes in the estimated fair value of Public Housing Capital Fund Trust Certificates for a trust certificates owned by the company validates that the changes in the estimated fair value of Public Housing Capital Fund Trust Certificates move with the changes in the market yield rates of investment grade rated mortgage revenue municipal bonds with terms of similar length.
 Given these facts the fair value measurement of the Company's investment in Public Housing Capital Fund Trust Certificates is categorized as a Level 3 input.